The Surprising Truth About Your Pituitary and Thyroid DiseaseAugust 25, 2017

 - Both prior steps for more than 3 days in a month – make sure that you are experiencing both symptoms for three days, as this will go a long way in telling you whether you have IBS or something else.
-If you feel something off, keep a note of it – mark it down in your calendar, or make a note of it on your phone.
-Keep track, and stay healthy!
+If you feel something off, keep a note of it.

 - No other obvious cause for symptoms – once you rule out any other potential maladies, you can really start to interrogate the idea of whether or not you have IBS.

 Bottom Line: When we think of IBS as a syndrome, we also need to think of these symptoms acting altogether.
-That is why the first two are often defined by the second two, because otherwise they might just be random events in your life that are tied to circumstance rather than a health problem.
-If we have longevity, and no other potential causes, we can really start to rule in IBS as our core problem.
+That is why the first two are often defined by the second two because they might just be random events in your life that are tied to circumstance rather than a health problem.

 Who gets IBS?

 At least 10% of adults seem to be suffering from IBS, and the interesting thing about it is that it does not really discriminate by age.

 There is a definite peak in women, in their late-30’s and early-40’s, who are of particular concern.
 That’s the group that, by far, gets the highest rates of IBS in their lives.

 There’s no real determination as to why this happens, but it has been clear in statistics that it does.

 To say that IBS is irritable, is basically to say that it is not inflammatory.
 As it concerns IBS, there is no real higher rate of: